-This Nchu'ú7mut/Unity Plan strives for the effective management of the Átl'ka7tsem/ Howe Sound UNESCO Biosphere Region (AHSUBR), designated in 2021 and recognized by UNESCO as an area of global ecological significance, specifically for its marine glass sponge reefs.
-The plan is required to enable continued UNESCO designation beyond a tenyear review.
+This Nchu'ú7mut/Unity Plan strives for the effective management of the Átl'ka7tsem/Howe Sound UNESCO Biosphere Region (AHSUBR), designated in 2021 and recognized by UNESCO as an area of global ecological significance, especially for its marine hexactinellid glass sponge reefs.
+This plan is required to enable a continued UNESCO designation beyond a tenyear review.
 It prescribes the care considered necessary to bring a desirable future to this outstanding and internationally significant region.
 The non-profit Howe Sound Biosphere Region Initiative Society (HSBRIS), co-chaired with the Skwxwú7mesh Úxwumixw (Squamish Nation), manages the UNESCO designation.
-The territory of the Skwxwú7mesh Úxwumixw encompasses the entire AHSUBR.
+The territory of the Skwxwú7mesh Úxwumixw encompasses the entire area of AHSUBR.

-The region is home to around 46,000 people and is neighbour to Metro Vancouver.
-It has large expanses of front- and back-country and a marine habitat rejuvenated following decades of industrial activities.
+The region is home to about 46,000 people and is neighbour to Metro Vancouver.
+It has large expanses of front- and back-country environments and a marine habitat rejuvenated following decades of industrial activities.
 Jurisdictional authority lies with a collaboration of many, including the Skwxwú7mesh Úxwumixw, local, municipal and regional governments, the Islands Trust, and both federal and provincial governments.
 All support the ongoing management of the UNESCO designation.

-Biosphere regions have no legal authority but are places of learning, developing solutions, testing approaches and resolving conflicts.
-They aim for communities living in harmony with biodiversity, achieved through collaboration to advance conservation, sustainable development and reconciliation.
+UNESCO Biosphere Regions have no legal authority but are places of learning, developing solutions, testing approaches and resolving conflicts.
+They aim for communities to live in harmony with biodiversity, achieved through collaboration with all parties to advance conservation, sustainable development and reconciliation.
 To aspire to this, the plan supports and is supported by provincial and federal frameworks and strategies aimed at reversing biodiversity loss and protecting and conserving at least 25% of land, freshwater and oceans by 2025 and 30% by 2030.

-FUNCTIONS AND ZONING
+FUNCTIONS AND 70NING

 There are three UNESCO-defined functions of a biosphere region: biodiversity conservation, sustainable development and logistical support.
-HSBRIS is adopting goals and strategic priorities for each function over ten years, with the addition of reconciliation, equity and inclusion as a fourth set to recognize the requirements of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) and BC's Declaration on the Rights of Indigenous Peoples Act (DRIPA).
+HSBRIS is adopting goals and strategic priorities for each function over ten years, as outlined in section 6 of this plan, with the addition of reconciliation, equity and inclusion as a fourth set to recognize the requirements of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) and BC's Declaration on the Rights of Indigenous Peoples Act (DRIPA).

 A biosphere region's zoning framework includes core areas, buffer zones and transition areas.
-Of the total AHSUBR area, 19% was defined as Terrestrial Core Areas (all current legally protected areas) at designation in 2021.
+Of the total AHSUBR area, 19% is defined as Terrestrial Core Areas (all current legally protected areas) at designation in 2021.
 The Marine Core Areas, at 0.5% of the total AHSUBR area, are fishery area closures protecting hexactinellid glass sponge reefs.
-Terrestrial Buffer Zones cover 16% of total land; most are adjacent to Core Areas.
+Terrestrial Buffer Zones cover 16% of total land and most are directly adjacent to Core Areas.
 They are largely high-elevation or highly constrained lands for forest management purposes.
 Other Buffer Zones include ecological reserves and provincial parks.
-Marine Buffer Zones, at ~12% of the marine area, provide a 150-metre buffer around the Glass Sponge Reef Closure Areas, Rockfish Conservation Areas and provincial marine parks.
+Marine Buffer Zones, at approximately 12% of the marine area, cover Rockfish Conservation Areas and provide a 150-metre buffer around the Glass Sponge Reef Closure Areas.

-The Terrestrial Transition Area, at 62% of the AHSUBR, combines public lands, private lands and First Nations Reserves, and falls largely under Provincial authority.
+The Terrestrial Transition Area encompasses 62% of the AHSUBR and combines public lands and private lands, which fall under Provincial authority, and First Nations Reserves.
 This includes the Timber Harvesting Land Base (THLB), managed sustainably for multiple values including forestry, wildlife habitat and outdoor recreation.
-This area also includes an array of smaller protected areas and conservation lands.
+This area also includes an array of smaller protected areas and conservation lands managed by regional governments and the province.